hamidgh83/ModularAngularJS/README.md

 # ModularAngularJS

-This is a null version of an AngularJS project.
+This project is an application skeleton for a typical [AngularJS][angularjs] web app.
+You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.